thun88/css/src/docs/adaptive.md

         <div class="form-radio">
             <input type="radio" name="optionsRadios" id="optionsRadios1" value="option1" checked>
             <label for="optionsRadios1" class="example-padding">
-                Option one is this and that&mdash;be sure to include why it"s great
+                Option one is this and that&mdash;be sure to include why it's great
             </label>
         </div>
         <div class="form-radio">